 Saving isn’t always easy.
 This is even more true for young adults who are finding themselves with more money than they’ve ever had thanks to a professional, full-time, salaried job.
 A 401(k) ensures they save something because contributions are made automatically from their paychecks.

-Encourage your kids to opt in to their 401(k) plan as soon as they’re able to do so, and to contribute at least enough to get the full employer match if available.
+Encourage young adults to opt in to their 401(k) plan as soon as they’re able to do so, and to contribute at least enough to get the full employer match if available.
 That can serve as a bit of a safety net for them—even if it takes some trial and error before they figure out how to wisely manage the rest of their money.

 There are (positive) tax ramifications